pssc/ha-addon-squeezelite/squeezelite/DOCS.md

 2. Run
 3. Update the config with your own options change name in Logitech Media Server.
 4. Check add-on logs for possible outputs and supported parameters.

+## Direct Hardware Output
+1. Run in Protection mode disabled.
+2. Run and look in the logs of the addon-on at the audio output list.
+Note the name of the output you want to use start with the sysdefault:CARD=X
+3. On the config tab "Select Show unused optional configuration options" for output insert the name noted there.
+4. Restart addon and check log output

 ##  Config parameters